What Does the Crossbuck Sign Mean?

 Manual on Uniform Traffic Control Devices

-The text in the National Manual on Uniform Traffic Control Devices (MUTCD) now reads: “a YIELD sign shall be the default traffic control device for Crossbuck Assemblies on all highway approaches to passive grade crossings unless an engineering study performed by the regulatory agency or highway authority having jurisdiction over the roadway approach determines that a STOP sign is appropriate.”
+A YIELD sign shall be the default traffic control device for Crossbuck Assemblies on all highway approaches to passive grade crossings unless an engineering study performed by the regulatory agency or highway authority having jurisdiction over the roadway approach determines that a STOP sign is appropriate.

 When You Must Stop

-You must also come to a full stop if a flag person signals you to stop, if red lights are flashing, or if a crossing gate is closed.
-You stop at least 15 feet (about a car’s length) from the nearest rail.
-Driving around a gate that is not fully up is illegal, even if red lights have stopped flashing.
+You must also come to a complete stop if a flag person signals you to stop, if red lights are flashing, or if a crossing gate is closed.

 Remember, some vehicles are required to stop at all crossings.
 These vehicles include passenger buses, school buses, and vehicles carrying hazardous loads.